Derpythederp/3.007-DTI-Cube/README.md

 </p>

 ## Prototype 2
 Ported Prototype 1 code to Prototype 2 which is instead done on an ESP32 board.
-The biggest advantage of this is the fact that I get to play with 34 GPIO pins instead of the 17 on ESP8266 (in reality the usable pins are like 10 pins only).
+The biggest advantage of this is the fact that I get to play with 36 (30 usable) GPIO pins instead of the 17 on ESP8266 (in reality the usable pins are like 10 pins only).
 Multiprocessing and Bluetooth is an extra plus.

 ### Tasklists and features
 - [ ] Prototype 1 code ported to ESP32